Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 139:
 - By Dibbj.
-- Collab with ML5.
+- Collab with ML500.

 ship 140:
 - By NHJ.

 ship 141:
 - By Dibbj.
-- Reshaped to be less bulky and rather streamlined like an aquatic creature.
+- Direct, more streamlined redesign.

 ship 142:
 - By Luar77.